-All concerns raised by a whistleblower about the wellbeing of a child or an adult at risk will be taken seriously and every effort will be made to deal with each concern fairly, quickly and proportionately.
+All concerns raised about the wellbeing of a child or an adult at risk will be taken seriously and every effort will be made to deal with each concern fairly, quickly and proportionately.

-If the whistleblower does not believe that the concern has been dealt with appropriately and wishes to speak to someone outside the Club or the relevant sport's Safeguarding Team, the NSPCC Whistleblowing advice line should be contacted on 0800 028 0285 or by emailing help@nspcc.org.uk.
+If it appears a concern has not been dealt with appropriately, the NSPCC Whistleblowing advice line should be contacted on 0808 800 5000 or by emailing help@nspcc.org.uk.